eagle-io/docs/source/topics/account_management/customize/index.rst

 Front Page
 ~~~~~~~~~~
-You can customize your landing page by changing the banner image and adding some text as desired.
+You can customize your landing page by changing the banner image and description.

 .. raw:: latex